MStefan99/ardUI/README.md

 ### Why ardUI?
 - ardUI is a plug-and-play solution built specifically for Arduino with no extra setup required
 - ardUI is platform-independent and works with any displays if the library is provided
-- ardUI has a robust set of widgets out of the box but also allows you to create custom ones
+- ardUI includes a robust set of widgets out of the box but also allows you to create custom ones
-- ardUI does not need to be called, since it runs automatically in the background
+- ardUI runs automatically in the background so you don't need to worry about calling it

 ### What can you run ardUI on?
 ardUI is designed to run on Arduino out of the box, with no extra setup required.
-However, it can be easily ported to _any_ microcontroller running C++.
+However, it can be easily ported over to _any_ microcontroller running C++.

 ### What Arduino boards are compatible?